dracaruss/CI-CD-Secure-Pipeline-with-Shift-left-Automatic-Security-Embedded-Checks/README.md

-# Overview
+# High Level Overview
 ### A GitHub Actions Automatic Security Pipeline.
 ***Four security checks trigger on every push and every pull request to the repo.***
 > [!IMPORTANT]
 > This project sets up automatic checks to ensure that before any code can be merged into a repo, it is scanned for vulnerabilities.
 This setup is powered by Github Actions, which connects to AWS using OIDC federation — so there are no stored credentials, and no long-lived keys.
 This project demonstrates shift-left security practices using infrastructure-as-code scanning, secrets detection, Terraform validation, and secure AWS authentication via OIDC.

-# Shift-Left CI/CD Security Pipeline — Project Overview
+# Shift-Left CI/CD Security Pipeline — Project Execution Run Through

 ## How the project works